top of page

 • HERO House NW CEO named one of Puget Sound Business Journal's 2023 top 40 under 40 executives

 HERO House NW's Chief Executive Officer, Kailey Fiedler-Gohlke, was names as one of Puget Sound Business Journal's (PSBJ) top 40 under 40 executives in 2023.
 The honorees represent a wide range of companies that reflect the diversity of the Puget Sound region's business community.
 Kailey will be celebrated at an upcoming event on April 26th at the Showbox Pike Place Market as well as featured in the PSBJ publication on April 28th.
-More information will be posted as available.
-The PSBJ is a paid publication, and this link requires a subscription to access: https://www.bizjournals.com/seattle/news/2023/03/13/40-under-40-class-of-2023.html?cx_testId=40&cx_testVariant=cx_42&cx_artPos=0
+The PSBJ article can be viewed here: https://bizj.us/1qidhu

 • HERO House NW IMPACT Report 2021